 Tegalalang Rice Terrace

 One of the most renowned rice fields in Asia which is famous for retaining the traditional Balinese irrigation system known as Subak.
-Take a walk on the slope across the vale and witness native farmers' activities as they plant and reap the rice from terraced paddies.
-You’ll be ready to take footage on the high wayside and therefore the noted “Love Bali” sign.
+Take a walk on the slope across the valley and witness local farmers' activities as they plant and reap the rice from terraced paddies.
+You’ll be able to take pictures on the high roadside and the famous “Love Bali” sign.